May 7, 2025, 6:18 pm | Read time: 8 minutes

-Acroyoga combines partner acrobatics with yoga—and sometimes even Thai massage.
-Typically, two people work together to create beautiful poses that require balance, trust, and communication.
+Acroyoga combines partner acrobatics with yoga–and sometimes Thai massage.
+Usually, two people work together to achieve beautiful poses that require balance, trust, and communication.
 The result looks spectacular.

-Remember the vacation photos of Eintracht Frankfurt goalkeeper Kevin Trapp and supermodel Izabel Goulart?
+Remember the vacation photos of Eintracht Frankfurt goalkeeper Kevin Trapp and top model Izabel Goulart?
 The two were spotted doing spectacular acroyoga on the beach.
-The photos show that these exercises require you to rely on each other every second.
+The pictures show that in these exercises, you must be able to rely on each other every second.
 It takes a bit of courage and is physically demanding.
-FITBOOK explains the origins of this yoga form, who it’s suitable for, and describes example exercises for both beginners and advanced practitioners.
-How does this movement form affect the body and health?
+FITBOOK explains the origins of this form of yoga, who it is suitable for, and describes example exercises to try, both for beginners and advanced practitioners.
+How does this form of movement affect the body and health?

 The oldest mention of partner exercises combined with yoga elements dates back to the 1930s in India.
 Today’s acroyoga combines traditional yoga with acrobatics.
-Unlike sports acrobatics, competition is not part of it.
+Unlike sports acrobatics, competition is not a focus.

 It likely developed independently in two places.
-In Canada, Jessie Goldberg and Eugene Poku are considered its founders, having established the Acro-Yoga School Montreal in 1999, which still exists today.
-The second location was the U.S., where, from the late 1990s to early 2000s, acrobat Jason Nemer, who represented the nation at the Acrobatics World Championships, founded the organization AcroYoga International with serial entrepreneur Jenny Sauer-Klein.
+In Canada, Jessie Goldberg and Eugene Poku are considered its founders, having established the still-existing Acro-Yoga School Montreal in 1999.
+The second location was the U.S., where, from the late 1990s to the early 2000s, acrobat Jason Nemer, who represented the nation at the acrobatics world championships, founded the organization AcroYoga International with serial entrepreneur Jenny Sauer-Klein.
 Unlike Goldberg and Poku, who integrated dance and music, Nemer and Sauer-Klein focused on therapeutic and relaxing elements, including Thai massage.
-We will focus on this approach here.
+We will focus on this orientation here.

-In Germany, you can find courses based on Jason Nemer’s approach in almost every major city.
+In Germany, you can find corresponding courses in almost every major city following Jason Nemer’s approach.

-The name acroyoga is derived from the Greek word “across,” meaning height, and the Sanskrit word “yoga,” meaning union and unity.
+The name acroyoga is derived from the Greek word “acros,” meaning height, and the Sanskrit word “yoga,” meaning union and unity.

-Two people seemingly glide through the air intertwined, making it all look effortless.
-Acroyoga is a partner practice where two or three people work together to perform acrobatic poses that require technique, strength, balance, trust, and communication.
-There’s one person on the bottom—called the Base—and the other person on top is the Flyer.
-The Spotter ensures safety and corrects technique.
+Two people seemingly weightlessly intertwined gliding through the air, making it all look easy.
+Acroyoga is a partner practice where two or three people work together to achieve acrobatic poses that require technique, strength, balance, trust, and communication.
+There is one person on the bottom–called the base–and the other person on top is the flyer.
+The spotter ensures safety and makes corrections.
 Acroyoga exercises look playful.
-Anyone who has watched and held their breath knows that flying poses, especially, require precision, focus on connection, and dedication.
-Contrary to what one might initially think, acroyoga is not only suitable for experienced yogis but also accessible to beginners.
+Anyone who has watched and held their breath knows that especially the flying poses require precision, focus on connection, and dedication.
+Contrary to what one might initially assume, acroyoga is not only suitable for those experienced in yoga but is also accessible to beginners.

-Acroyoga has three main elements.
-The first is the acrobatic part, which is based on strength, technique, and trust.
-The massage part in acroyoga is based on traditional Thai massage on the ground, which the two partners can give each other.
-The body of the Flyer (the person on top) experiences relaxation and stretching, especially when carried by the Base (the person on the bottom) with legs or arms.
-Depending on the exercise, this can lead to deep hip stretching, relaxation of the lower back, and stretching of the shoulders and heart area.
+Acroyoga has three main elements: the acrobatic part, which is based on strength, technique, and trust.
+The massage part in acroyoga is based on a traditional Thai massage on the ground, which the two partners can give each other.
+The body of the flyer (the person on top) experiences relaxation and stretching, especially when carried by the base (the person on the bottom) with legs or arms.
+Depending on the exercise, this can lead to deep hip stretching, lower back relaxation, shoulder stretching, and heart space opening.
 This part of the exercise is called “therapeutic flying.”

 There are three main roles; these are not fixed and can be alternated.1

-• Spotter: Ensures safety, corrects technique.
-In case of a fall, they should safely bring the Flyer to the ground and provide verbal cues during exercises.
+- Spotter: Supports safety, corrects technique.
+In case of a fall, they should safely bring the flyer to the ground and provide verbal cues during exercises.

-It’s quite obvious that acroyoga is suitable for people who are open-minded and not afraid of physical contact.
+It is quite obvious that acroyoga is suitable for people who are open-minded and not afraid of physical contact.
 Yoga, dance, climbing, or gymnastics enthusiasts are in the right place here.
-But beginners can also try this form of movement.
+But beginners can also venture into this form of movement.
 It’s about having fun with movement.
-The ability to work in a team is also helpful.
+The ability to work in a team also helps.
 Strength, coordination, body tension, and flexibility are challenged and promoted.
 One should be aware that due to the acrobatics, there is a certain risk of injury.
-This highlights the importance of the Spotter.
+This highlights the importance of the spotter.

 How does acroyoga affect health?